Presence Tutorial

 section.

-OpenXCAP support multiple, interchangeable backend modules.
-Each backend knows
+OpenXCAP supports multiple, interchangeable backend modules.
+Each backend

-where and how to authorize and authenticate XCAP users and where to store the
+knows where and how to authorize and authenticate XCAP users and where to

-XCAP documents.
-Currently, supported values are "Database" and "OpenSIPS", the
+store the XCAP documents.
+Currently, supported values are "Database" and

-specific settings will be taken the corresponding sections, [Database]
+"OpenSIPS", the specific settings will be taken the corresponding sections,

 or [OpenSIPS]